In today’s video, I will share four back-strengthening exercises for men.

 Stand with your feet hip-width apart.
 Bend through the hips and spine into the bottom position with arms hanging.
 Work your way back up to the upright standing position, trying to move slowly through the vertebrae.
 We are working on mobility and movement throughout the whole spine.

-Perform one set of 3 reps, and then progress to 5 reps in a slow, controlled movement with light intensity.
+Perform one set of 3 reps, then progress to 5 reps in a slow, controlled movement with light intensity.

 2. Medicine Ball High-to-Low Chop

 Medicine Ball High-to-Low Chop

 Stand with your feet hip-width apart, holding the ball high.
 Bend your knees and bring the ball down to the low position across your body.
 As you stand back up, reach the ball back up to the high position, then switch sides.
 We are strengthening the abdominal area, hips, and knees and working on the body’s proper movement.

-Perform one set of 5 reps on each side, progressing to 10 reps on each side in a slow, controlled movement with a quick stop at the end position.
+Perform one set of 5 reps on each side, progressing to 10 reps on each side in a slow, controlled movement with a quick stop at the end.

 Perform 1 set of 5 reps on each side, alternating back and forth in a slow, controlled movement with a good stop at the end position.

 Forearm Plank to Side Plank

 Place your forearms on the ground directly under your shoulders and your head in line with your back.
 Tighten your abdominal area.
 Move to one side from the forearm plank position, stretching your arm overhead.
 Return to the plank forearm position, then perform the side plank on the other side.
-We are activating and firing up the core muscles as well as stabilizing the muscles in the shoulders and hips to relieve and prevent back pain.
+We are activating and firing up the core muscles and stabilizing the shoulders and hips muscles to relieve and prevent back pain.

-Perform 1 set of 10 movements (forearm-side-forearm positions) in a slow, controlled movement, with a good stop at each of the positions.
+Perform 1 set of 10 movements (forearm-side-forearm positions) in a slow, controlled movement, with a good stop at each position.